 Tasked with remaining in our homes as much as we possibly could, we had to adapt to a world without travel.

 Even if it was just traveling to your neighbor’s house, your yoga studio, or your parent’s house for the holidays.
 And international travel?
 As if.
 The world was closed, and as a result, so were we.
 Whether you’re ready to travel yet or not, here’s the 411 on the benefits of travel and why travel is good for your mental health.

 Why Travel Is Good For Your Mental Health

 Quiiick note on “travel”.
 Let’s be specific here.
 All travel isn’t the same, and we’re not saying every type of travel is good for you.
-To us at The Travel Yogi, when we say travel, we mean wellness [LINK to wellness] and adventure [LINK to aventures] travel.
+To us at The Travel Yogi, when we say travel, we mean wellness and adventure travel.

 What is wellness travel?

 Take a peep at our blog article that’s all about wellness travel here.
 For a quick recap: Wellness travel is travel that allows the traveler to maintain, improve, or begin a healthy lifestyle of wellness.